 Communication tips reduce difficult Alzheimer’s behaviors

-When your older adult gets angry, agitated, or refuses help, it makes your daily life even harder.
-New communication styles can help you reduce difficult Alzheimer’s behavior and improve quality of life for both you and your older adult.
+New communication styles can help you reduce challenging Alzheimer’s behaviors and improve quality of life for both you and your older adult.

-Get proven dementia care tips from real stories
+Get dementia care tips based on real world experiences

-This Compassionate Communication webinar is a free video you can watch anytime.
-In it, Alexandra Morris shares tips for how to talk with seniors with dementia.
-Her techniques encourage calm and positive behavior.
+In it, dementia educator Alexandra Morris shares tips for how to talk with seniors with dementia.

-This video is helpful to both new and experienced caregivers.
-It’s full of creative ideas and role-playing scenarios where you can see how changing your responses can influence your older adult’s behavior to become calmer and more positive.
+She shares creative ideas and role-playing scenarios where you can see how changing your responses can influence your older adult’s behavior to become calmer and more positive.

-DailyCaring tip: Alexandra sometimes uses the term “perseverance” or “perseverating.”
-That’s when someone keeps trying to do something even though it’s too difficult and they’re not able to succeed.
+Note: She sometimes uses the term “perseverance” or “perseverating.”
+That’s when someone keeps trying to do something over and over even though they’re not able to succeed.

-- Understand how the disease works and how it affects your senior.
+- Understand how the disease works and how it affects your older adult.

 10 minutes 50 seconds

-- Prevent and reduce difficult behaviors like refusing help, anxiety, wanting to overfeed pets, and more.
+- Prevent and reduce challenging behaviors like refusing help, anxiety, wanting to overfeed pets, and more.

 - Learn different communication methods like using body language, staying very calm, softening your words, and being flexible.